Tree felling in Hyde Woods opens new views of Chalford

 In the name of Ash Die Back, public safety and ‘thinning’ large numbers of trees have been removed from Hyde Woods at Chalford.

 This wood has always had logging operations taking place, some years ago somebody put a sign on the gate that simple said ‘vandals’.
+This is on a somewhat bigger scale though.

-The photo below shows Chalford church.
+The photo below shows Chalford church from the woods.

 Tree felling at Hyde Woods at Chalford